mangepong/Speech-Recognition-Discord-Bot/README.md

 ### Update 2

-You can now 'talk' with the bot using keywords and make it play songs!
+You can now 'talk' with the bot using keywords and make it play songs!\
-If you start the bot and tell it 'commands' it will post an embeded message with all avaliable commands for voice.
+If you start the bot and tell it `commands` and it will post an embeded message with all avaliable commands for voice.

-You can also add songs by typing, type (prefix)commands e.g ?commands for a list of commands.
+You can also add songs by typing, type `(prefix)commands` e.g `?commands` for a list of commands.

 ### Setup the bot